mdx-workshop/mdx-submissions21/paper.md

 kinds of pretrained music taggers (two architectures and two tagging datasets).
 Experimental results on two source separation datasets, show this approach can produce separation estimates for a wider variety of sources than any tested supervised or unsupervised system.
+I will also show a fun example of how this setup can do unsupervised musical style transfer.
 This work points to the vast and heretofore untapped potential of large pretrained music models for audio-to-audio tasks like source separation.